paritytech/substrate/utils/frame/benchmarking-cli/README.md

 SUBCOMMANDS:
-    block       Benchmark the execution time of historic blocks help        Print this message or the help of the given subcommand(s) overhead    Benchmark the execution overhead per-block and per-extrinsic pallet      Benchmark the extrinsic weight of FRAME Pallets storage     Benchmark the storage speed of a chain snapshot
+    block       Benchmark the execution time of historic blocks machine     Command to benchmark the hardware.
+    overhead    Benchmark the execution overhead per-block and per-extrinsic pallet      Benchmark the extrinsic weight of FRAME Pallets storage     Benchmark the storage speed of a chain snapshot
 ```

-All examples use the `production` profile for correctness which
-makes the compilation *very* slow; for testing you can use `--release`.
+All examples use the `production` profile for correctness which makes the compilation *very* slow; for testing you can use `--release`.
-For the final results the `production` profile and reference hardware should be used, otherwise it will produce non comparable results.
+For the final results the `production` profile and reference hardware should be used, otherwise the results are not comparable.

-All sub-commands are explained in-depth here
+The sub-commands are explained in depth here:
+- [block] Compare the weight of a historic block to its actual resource usage
+- [machine] Gauges the speed of the hardware
+- [overhead] Creates weight files for the *Block*- and *Extrinsic*-base weights
 - [pallet] Creates weight files for a Pallet
-- [machine] Gauges the speed of the hardware
 - [storage] Creates weight files for *Read* and *Write* storage operations
-- [overhead] Creates weight files for the *Block*- and *Extrinsic*-base weights
-- [block] Compare the weight of a historic block to its actual resource usage

-# TODO
-- Add polkadot wiki links

 License: Apache-2.0